 Using bleeding edge data science, the app creates each mum a personal Tinto – a visual representation of you – from unique, identifying tags and a psychometric personality assessment.
 When you ask a question, you’re matched with a mother whose Tinto is similar to yours.
 One-to-one discussions between mums are supported by experts who are on-hand if needed: “information is personalised for you and your journey, whether that’s from peers, experts or tech-driven guidance.”
 Tinto isn’t simply a digital community, “it’s about a hybrid model of human and technology, that enables you to have that sense of belonging and lead a really fulfilling life”.

-Primary care has become a reactive system that measures success by ‘patients seen’ rather than ‘patients cured’ due to the strain of so many patients.
+In Hannah’s experience, primary care has become a reactive system that measures success by ‘patients seen’ rather than ‘patients cured’ due to the strain of so many patients.
 Hannah describes treating countless women with chronic yet preventable illnesses, including endometriosis and postnatal depression, in her 8 years as a GP: “Up to 35% of women have urinary incontinence postnatally – mostly a preventable condition if given the right exercises and care pre and post-birth”.
 Postnatal depression has also become increasingly common amongst new mothers, with a shocking 30% now suffering from it.

 Hannah tells me one story of a consultation with an isolated woman who had been extradited for keeping a baby conceived from a one-night stand: “It was immediately obvious that she had postnatal depression but not one person had flagged it, even those who had visited her at home.
 They just ticked the boxes.”